shuozhixu/CMS-EAM_2025/README.md

 ## Foreword

-In this project, we will study the effect of chemical short-range order (CSRO) on lattice parameters, generalized stacking fault energies (GSFEs), and/or melting point of 26 non-dilute random alloys, including three binaries, 21 ternaries, one quaternary, and one quinary.
+In this project, we will study the effect of chemical short-range order (CSRO) on lattice parameters, generalized stacking fault energies (GSFEs), and/or melting point of 26 non-dilute random alloys, including

+- three binaries: NbTa, NbTi, NbV
+- 21 ternaries: CoCrNi, HfTiZr, MoNbTa, MoTaW, NbTaW, MoNbTi, HfNbTa, NbTiV, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoVW, NbTaV, NbTaTi, NbVW, and TaVW
+- one quaternary: NbTaTiV
+- one quinary: NbTaTiVZr

 As summarized in [another GitHub repository](https://github.com/shuozhixu/MSMSE_2024), there are two methods to build a CSRO structure.
 In this project, the NPT method will be used to generate the CSRO structures; the embedded-atom method (EAM) potential will be employed for the interatomic interactions, unless stated otherwise.
 The EAM potential file, `HfMoNbTaTiVWZr_Zhou04.eam.alloy`, can be found in [another GitHub repository](https://github.com/shuozhixu/MSMSE_2024).